-Birds, turtles and other animals like fish have a sense that human beings lack: a sense of orientation.
-Now, Dr Julia Wache, a 2017 graduate of the EIT Digital Doctoral School, has co-founded feelSpace, a company that produces a vibrotactile compass belt that functions as a sixth sense.
+Our Alumna Julia Wache, a 2017 graduate of the EIT Digital Doctoral School, has co-founded feelSpace, a company that produces a vibrotactile compass belt that functions as a sixth sense.
 It helps visually impaired people to orientate themselves and find their way.
-Thanks to a recent cash injection, the company has increased production and has also come up with a game.
-Wache and her co-founders are getting ready to take their sixth sense across Europe.
+You can read all her story in this article by EIT Digital.